att-innovate/firework/README.md

 #### Analyzing the Protocol Buffer serialization code

 In the previous two sections, we saw that the compiler-generated code works very closely with the Protocol Buffer runtime library to serialize fields of a message.
 We took a closer look at `Person::InternalSerializeWithCachedSizesToArray()` and saw that it makes a sequence of calls to `WireFormatLite::Write*ToArray()` methods to serialize its fields in order of ascending field number.
-I like to call this method the *"lowest high-level serialization method"*; its purpose is to provide the *order* in which fields of a message (e.g., a `Person` message in this case) are encoded and written to an output buffer.
-Next, we looked at `WireFormatLite::Write*ToArray()` methods it calls and saw that they in turn call `CodedOutputStream::Write*ToArray()` methods which *perform the encoding and writing* of field keys and values.
-Finally, we looked at `CodedOutputStream::WriteVarint32ToArray()` and saw that this method is responsible for varint encoding.
+I like to call `InternalSerializeWithCachedSizesToArray()` the *"lowest high-level serialization method"*; its purpose is to provide the *order* in which fields of a message (e.g., a `Person` message) are encoded and written to an output buffer.
+Next, we looked at the `WireFormatLite::Write*ToArray()` methods that it calls and saw that they in turn call `CodedOutputStream::Write*ToArray()` methods which actually *perform the encoding and writing* of field keys and values.
+Finally, we learned that `CodedOutputStream::WriteVarint32ToArray()` is the method responsible for varint encoding 32-bit integers.

-As it turns out, there are six `CodedOutputStream` methods that contain the logic for encoding and writing keys and values of **all field types**:
+As it turns out, there are six methods of the `CodedOutputStream` class that contain all the logic for encoding and writing keys and values of **all field types**:

 1. `WriteVarint32ToArray()`